v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 **Do I need to individually enable auditing in each service that I want to capture audit logs for?**

 In most Office 365 services, auditing is enabled by default after you initially turn on auditing for your Office 365 organization (as described in the [Before you begin](#before-you-begin) section in this article).
 However, you have to enable mailbox auditing in Exchange Online for each mailbox that you want to audit.
 We are working on enabling mailbox auditing by default for all mailboxes in an Office 365 organization.
-For more information, see "Exchange mailbox auditing will be enabled by default" in the Microsoft Security, Privacy, and Compliance blog.
+For more information, see "Exchange mailbox auditing will be enabled by default" in the [Microsoft Security, Privacy, and Compliance blog](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Exchange-Mailbox-Auditing-will-be-enabled-by-default/ba-p/215171).

+**Does the Office 365 auditing service support de-duplication of records?**

+No. The auditing service pipeline is near real time, and therefore can't support de-duplication.

+**Does Office 365 auditing data flow across geographies?**

+No. We currently have auditing pipeline deployments in the NA (North America), EMEA (Europe, Middle east and Africa) and APAC (Asia Pacific) regions.
+However, we may flow the data across these regions for load-balancing and only during live-site issues.
+When we do perform these activities, the data in transit is encrypted.

+**Is auditing data encrypted?**

+Auditing data is stored in Exchange mailboxes (data at rest) in the same region where the auditing pipeline is deployed.
+This data is not encrypted.
+However, data in transit is always encrypted.